-A pair of European hedgehogs, donated by the London Zoo in 1946, mesmerized San Diego Zoo guests.
-Today, the Zoo and San Diego Zoo Safari Park have southern African hedgehogs that serve as animal ambassadors.
+A pair of European hedgehogs first arrived at the San Diego Zoo in 1946.
+Donated by the London Zoo, they mesmerized Zoo guests.
+Today, the Zoo has four-toed African hedgehogs serving as animal ambassadors.
 Guests get to touch their sharp quills and learn more about these unusual critters.

-Still, the good news is that most hedgehog species have very stable populations and are not at great risk of becoming endangered.
-However, hedgehogs will probably need our help someday.
-More research is needed on these amazing little mammals: the more we know about them, the better we can protect them.
+Still, the good news is that most hedgehog species have stable populations and are not at great risk.
+Yet hedgehogs will need our help someday.
+More research should be done on these amazing little mammals.
+The more we know about them, the better we can protect them.